tigera-cs/quickstart-self-service/modules/validate-security-policies.md

 ### Evaluate `Pass: Any Protocol` Ingress and Egress Rule Metrics

+The `Pass: Any Protocol` ingress rule metrics indicate that there is no traffic matching the rule.
+However, the `Pass: Any Protocol` egress rule metrics indicate that it does match traffic, specific rule/rules must be created before the rule can be migrated to a `Deny` rule.

+Traffic metrics can also be seen for all other `pass` rules in the `tenant-1-pass-all` security policy.

 ![evaluate-tenant-2-pass-all-gif](images/evaluate-tenant-2-pass-all.png)

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Ingress Rule

+Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol` ingress rule.
+If there are no results, it would indicate that no flows match the rule.

 > `reporter: "dst" and policies:{all_policies:*tenant-2-pass-all|pass|2*}`

 ![kibana-dst-tenant-2-pass-all](images/kibana-dst-tenant-2-pass-all.png)

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Egress Rule

+Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol` ingress rule.
+The presence of flows indicate that traffic does match the rule.

 > `reporter: "src" and policies:{all_policies:*tenant-2-pass-all|pass|2*}`